What is a Gunmaker?

 What does a Gunmaker do?

-What role does a Gunmaker play?
+What skills does a Gunmaker need?

 A college degree is not a mandatory requirement for becoming a Gunmaker in the film industry.
 However, a background in prop making, special effects, or a related field can be beneficial.
 Most important is a thorough understanding of firearms, which can be achieved through vocational training, apprenticeships, or practical experience.
 Certifications in firearms safety and handling or a background in gunsmithing can also be crucial for establishing credibility and expertise in this field.